Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb ('List') and resource ('tasks/allocations'), making the purpose specific and understandable.
-However, it does not explicitly differentiate from sibling tools like 'list-allocations' or 'list-project-tasks', which could cause confusion about scope.
+The description clearly states the action ('list') and resource ('tasks/allocations'), and mentions optional filtering by project, person, or date range.
+However, it does not differentiate from sibling tools like 'list-allocations' or 'list-project-tasks', which could cause confusion.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.